 In 2016, researchers conducted a study of CBD and arthritis, using rats.
 Results showed that medium-to-high doses of a CBD topical could help with arthritis inflammation and swelling.

 Due to this, more regulated research -- featuring human subjects, this time -- should be conducted.
-This will help establish whether or not CBD could actually help with arthritis in humans.
+This will help establish whether or not Cannabidiol could actually help with arthritis in humans.

 In addition to this, there are no negative side-effects associated with CBD.
 Of course, the scientific jury might be out on whether CBD can actually help people with arthritis pains.
 However, you could very likely add it to your wellness routine, with no adverse effects.

 You could also opt for a CBD-infused topical, like a cream or a lotion.
 These topicals are often infused with other anti-inflammatory ingredients, like menthol and capsaicin.
 To use it, simply apply the topical on unbroken skin, over the affected area.